On the nature of the QCD chiral phase transition with imaginary chemical potential: Simulation statistics

 The simulations and analysis described in the previous section provides us with the location of the chiral critical surface in the bare parameter space $\{\beta,am,\nf,\nt\}$ of standard staggered fermions, with fixed $\mu_i=0.81\pi T/3$.
 We will now project this critical surface on planes defined by different variable pairings and discuss the implications.

 Beginning in the $(\beta,am)$-plane, \fig\ref{fig:beta_c} shows the $Z_2$-critical boundary line separating the parameter region with crossover to the right of it from the first-order region to the left of it, for lattices with different $\nt$.
 The different data points are implicitly parametrised by different values of $\nf$, which is increasing from left to right.
 No difference between integer and non-integer $\nf$-values is discernible.
 The lines show fits to leading and next-to-leading order in the tricritical scaling field.
-For all three $\nt$-values, the critical curves are well described over a wide mass range by a next-to-leading order fit in the scaling variable, cf.~\tab\ref{tab:beta_c-fit-results},
+For all three $\nt$-values, the critical curves are well described over a wide mass range by a next-to-leading-order fit in the scaling variable, cf.~\tab\ref{tab:beta_c-fit-results},

+In \fig\ref{fig:beta_c}, the solid lines correspond to fits including leading-order and next-to-leading-order terms (LO+NLO).
+Dashed lines correspond to fits that do not include the leading-order term and only include the next-to-leading-order term (NLO).
 As explained in \sect\ref{sec:theory}, a projection of the chiral critical surface onto a plane containing $\nf$ must necessarily terminate in a tricritical point.
-For this reason the fit ansatz used here is justified, even though the leading term is just beginning to be constrained.\footnote{It is easy to check that a description by a polynomial in terms of $am$ instead of the scaling field is indeed significantly worse, quantitatively.}
+For this reason the fit ansatz used here is justified, even though the leading term is just beginning to be constrained.\footnote{It is easy to check that a description by a polynomial in terms of $am$ instead of the scaling field is indeed significantly worse, quantitatively.} Compared to the next-to-leading-order term, the leading-order term is small.
+As a result, only computationally expensive simulations at even lower masses would constrain the leading-order term.

 Next, the $(am,\nf)$-plane is shown in \fig\ref{fig:m_t-nf}, which corresponds to the schematic picture from \fig\ref{fig:nf_columbia}.
 The lines correspond to fits according to the scaling relation,

 For comparison, we have also included the previous $\mu_i=0$ data from \refer\cite{Cuteri:2021ikv} in this figure.
 We observe that in both cases the tricritical point, in which the critical line terminates, is strongly cutoff-dependent and moves towards larger $\nf$-values as the lattice is made finer, cf.~\tab\ref{tab:am-nf-fit-results}.
 Given this qualitative similarity, there is an interesting quantitative detail in the comparison.
 On the coarsest $\nt=4$ lattices, the first-order region for finite $\mu_i$ extends to larger bare quark masses than in the case $\mu_i=0$, in agreement with earlier studies using staggered fermions on $\nt=4$~\cite{deForcrand:2006pv,deForcrand:2007rq,deForcrand:2008vr}.
 However, on the $\nt\in\{6,8\}$ lattices this situation changes and the $\mu_i=0$ data show the larger first-order region, which is consistent with the Wilson study on $\nt=6$ quoted earlier~\cite{Jin:2015taa}.
 This is clear evidence for a mixing of cutoff and finite density effects in the parameter region where we are operating, which is not surprising: we are not yet close to the continuum, nor is our chosen $\mu_i/T$-value small.